vitkuz573/Ansible-WebServer/index.md

 There will be page content here soon :)

-In the meantime, go to https://github.com/vitkuz573/Ansible-WebServer and use this project for fully automated deployment of your web servers!
+In the meantime, go to [Ansible WebServer](https://github.com/vitkuz573/Ansible-WebServer) and use this project for fully automated deployment of your web servers!

 Regards, Vitaly Kuzyaev.